cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     address
       a data-structure used in transaction outputs to convey various pieces of information.
 All addresses carry a network discriminant tag to distinguish between different networks (e.g. Mainnet or Testnet) and a proof of ownership (i.e. a proof of who owns the transaction output).
 Some addresses also carry delegation choices or script references.

-      indicates a unique set of numbers and symbols identifying a particular wallet.
-The address allows users to receive payments, process transactions, and control their stake.

     Adrestia
       Adrestia is a collection of products which makes it easier to integrate with Cardano.
 It is made of several Application Programming Interfaces (APIs), Command-line Interfaces (CLIs) and Software Development Kits (SDKs).
 Alternatively, Adrestia may also refer to the team working on the project itself.